Loyola School (New York City): History

 The Latin inscription on the first floor chapel bow's blind window panel (with segmental pediment) of the Park Avenue facade reads "SANCT IGNATIO / DE LOYOLA / PATRI LEGIFERO / SOCIETATIS JESV / QVI VBICVMQVE / GENTIVM / IN SPEM RELIGIONIS / ET CIVITATIS / ADOLESCENTES MORIBUS / ET BONIS ARTIBVS / IMBVIT / AEDES HAE / DEDICANTVR" which translates: "To Saint Ignatius Loyola / Founder of the Society of Jesus / who for the good of Church and State / everywhere / has stored the minds of youth / with virtue and learning / these buildings are dedicated."
 This inscription was written by Father Philip Cardella.

 The chapel was decorated by Brother Francis C. Schroen, S.J.
 (1857–1924), who had previously been a designer at the Jesuit Georgetown University.
 The stained glass was by Louis C. Tiffany and above Schroen's white marble altar was a canopied statue of Our Lady of Lourdes by the New York-sculptor Joseph Sibbel.

 The six-story gymnasium and rectory at 43–63 East 83rd Street was built in 1953 to designs by architects Eggers & Higgins at a reported cost of $800,000.
 The five-story extension at 39–41 East 83rd Street was completed by the same architects in 1954 at a reported cost of $290,000.

+In September 2024, the school opened a major 10,000-square-foot expansion designed by Ernest Harris Architects that added significant student-centered spaces to its Upper East Side campus.
+The renovation project doubled the size of the student commons, creating an open-concept dining and social area for up to 150 students featuring expanded natural light.
+A key component of the expansion is the new STEM center on the fourth floor, which is equipped with high-end technology and a designated robotics field to support courses in engineering, advanced programming, and computer-aided design.
+Additional improvements include a new faculty collaboration room, a library extension, and modern administrative offices for campus ministry and counseling services.